garrandall/popular-music-data/tracks/love-ain-t-like-that-faith-hill.md

 It don't fall from the sky like a tiny drop of rain That hits you right between the eyes one day
 No love, love ain't like that
-You can't put your money down an' just roll the dice Think you're gonna win it all some night
+You can't put your money down and just roll the dice Think you're gonna win it all some night
 No love, love ain't like that